kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 There are even optional scripts to automatically generate the editable list of sites to be configured, and to apply those configurations.

 And finally, from the end user's perspective, their original requested URL does not change.
 That way the upgrade status can be shown without redirecting to a different page.
 The user will see the notice of how the page will automatically refresh when the upgrade is complete!
-(That is implemented via JavaScript fetch.)
+That is implemented via JavaScript fetch with the HEAD method, which is more efficient than repeatedly refreshing the page.

 ## Typical upgrade command sequence: